Motamensalih/HuggingFace-Task-Explorer/README.md

 * Add more models per task and allow users to compare results.
 * Support for Image Segmentation and Text Generation.
+* Include more tasks - speech to text and text to speech.
+* Creating interactions between different tasks - combining CV models with text-to-speech models to help visually-impaired people to understand the content of the images.

 ## License